EncycloFusion/encyclofusion.github.io/wiki/fusion-1.5.md

 **Multimedia Fusion**, or as commonly referred to as **MMF** or **MMF1.5** (depending on the version at the time) is the successor product to [Click and Create] and [The Games Factory] developed by [Clickteam].
-The software has had a long run of 8 years, before it was succeeded by [Multimedia Fusion 2].
+The software had a long run of 8 years, before it was succeeded by [Multimedia Fusion 2].

+It was going to be called **Corel Click & Create 2**, however the software's licensing was given to IMSI, which would then cause the program to be renamed to **IMSI Multimedia Fusion**.
+**IMSI Multimedia Fusion** was a commercial flop, selling very poorly.
+This resulted in IMSI eventually selling the rights of **Multimedia Fusion** to it's developers, [Clickteam].

 {% include TOC %}